mapbox/mapbox-base-android/MODULARIZATION.md

 ## Why
 We are introducing build system modularization to enable customization of Mapbox SDKs with minimal binary size overhead and to increase the overall separation of responsibilities across SDKs.
 The goal is to enable swapping SDK modules during compilation instead of exposing runtime configuration options and relying on third-party tools to remove unused code.

 We streamline independent units of code as much as possible into SDK modules, described by transparent contracts (interfaces).
-For example, Mapbox SDKs typically have a networking module where the default implementation is OkHttp.
+For example, Mapbox SDKs typically have a native lib loading module with its default implementation.
 The developer can replace the default implementation with a custom implementation without resulting in the SDK bundling unnecessary code, i.e., code for the default implementation is removed.

 ## How
 _Disclaimer: all code examples in this doc are only examples.
 The actual names and implementation details of modules may differ._